for-giobbe/phy/Building a Tree in a ML Framework.md

 I really like this explanation of parametric and non-parametric bootstrap:

-> Non-parametric bootstrapping was developed by Efron (1979) as a general statistical method for estimating the parameters
+> Non-parametric bootstrapping was developed by Efron in 1979 as a general statistical method for estimating the parameters
 > of an unknown probability distribution by resampling from an existing sample that was drawn from this distribution.
-> The method was transferred to phylogenetic reconstruction by Felsenstein (1985).
+> The method was transferred to phylogenetic reconstruction by Felsenstein in [this](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1558-5646.1985.tb00420.x) paper from 1985.
 > Within molecular phylogenetics it works as follows:
 > from an alignment of length n, columns are randomly drawn with replacement n times.
 > The drawn columns are arranged in a new dataset, a bootstrapped alignment of length n.